Click to Place a Web Call Tel: (515) 865-4591

 Emergency access procedure is a required implementation specification defined within the Access Control standard in the Technical Safeguards section of the HIPAA Security Rule.

-The objective of the emergency access procedure implementation specification is to establish (and implement as needed) procedures for obtaining necessary electronic protected health information during an emergency.
+The objective of the emergency access procedure implementation specification is to establish (and implement as needed) procedures for obtaining necessary electronically protected health information during an emergency.
 Emergency access is a necessary part of access control and will be necessary under emergency conditions, although these may be very different from those used in normal operational circumstances.

 Contingency Planning: 7 Steps